Affiliate links on Android Authority may earn us a commission. Learn more.

 How to disable the “Hi, Bixby” wake word

 For most people, Bixby Voice is probably the most useful Bixby feature.
 It’s an easy way to ask your phone a simple question without first unlocking your phone.
-Some people aren’t big fans of Bixby Voice — Google Assistant is much more useful in specific scenarios — and luckily, there’s an easy way to disable it.
+Some people aren’t big fans of Bixby Voice — Google Assistant is much more helpful in specific scenarios — and luckily, there’s an easy way to disable it.